WHO WE ARE

 WHAT WE DO

-The mission of Network of Nations is to care for the internationals that come to the DeKalb, Illinois area and to offer them a community of friends where they feel welcomed and appreciated.
 As world citizens, we appreciate the diverse cultures that internationals represent and look forward to learning about them.
 We want to help internationals work through the many challenges they face in adjusting to American culture.
 As Americans, we want those who come here from other countries to receive a more complete picture of what we value as a nation and as a community.
 And as Christians, we take seriously God’s word drawn from the Bible: We believe God wants us to show his love to people of every nation.

 If you are an international in DeKalb County, our hope is that we will be able to help you have an enjoyable and meaningful stay in our community.
 We hope we will be able to include you in a community of friends.